volumio/volumio-plugins-sources/ytmusic/README.md

 ## Changelog

+0.1.7
+- Fix playback of playlists through the Play button
+- Add Recap
+- Display 'Showing results for...' message in search results

 0.1.6
 - Fix plugin failing to start due to error in extracting sig decipher algorithm from player object